Apple gave its Photos app some serious muscle in a new update, and it's time to start flexing.

 Photos has so much power now that it may finally be time to ditch all your iPhone's other photo and video editing apps.
 You won't even need any third-party apps to remove backgrounds or lock private content from prying eyes because it's all included in the latest Photos upgrade.

 To get Photos' powerful new features, your iPhone must be running iOS 16.
 Head to Settings –> General –> Software Update to install it if you don't already have it.
-Many of the changes also appear on iPadOS 16 for iPad and macOS 13 Ventura for Mac, which are still in beta.
+Many of the changes also appear on iPadOS 16.1 for iPad and macOS 13 Ventura for Mac, both released on Oct.
+24.

 - Don't Miss: All 350+ New iOS 16 Features for Your iPhone